YoussofKhawaja/IoT-Climate-Tracker/README.md

 ## Installation for Web Api
 - Install .Net 7
 - Install postgres for database
+- edit Appsettings.json and add your connection string to database
 - run command in project (dotnet run)

 ## Contributing